Become a Member

 The Irish Society of Homeopaths (ISH) provides the following guidelines for Homeopaths wishing to join as either a qualified (graduate) or registered member.
 We wish to make it clear that inclusion whether as a qualified or registered member does not give that member permission to work in the Irish State, should they require a work permit.
 In order for an application to be processed the applicant must be resident within the EU and declare they have no Criminal Record in any State.

 Student membership is open to students of Homeopathy attending courses recognised by the ISH.
+A signed copy of ISH Code of Ethics MUST accompany your application (scan or photo accepted).

 Student Membership cost: €52 (€50 plus €2.00 admin charge).Apply